 I will mention this dish is perfect if you’re entertaining, because it feeds 6-8 people.
 Two, it can be made ahead of time and refrigerated until you’re ready to cook.
 I hope you enjoy and please don’t forget to check out the cousin to Braciole, my Beef Spiendini, cheers🥂!

-- My recipe includes my quick red sauce and added some time to the prep.
-However, if you’re short for time you could use a frozen sauce from your freezer (check out my Italian Gravy recipe here) or a jar sauce.
+- Cook the Braciole in Red Sauce – My recipe includes my quick red sauce and added some time to the prep.
+However, if you’re short for time, you could use a frozen sauce from your freezer (check out my Italian Gravy recipe here) or a jar sauce.
 I suggest aiming for 3 cups of sauce when cooking your Braciole.
 If you have the extra time, I would encourage you to make my quick red sauce because it is perfect for this dish since it simmers with the meat and develops delicious flavor.
 Two, the sauce doesn’t take much effort and is made from scratch ❤, see below for my recipe.

 - 5-10 minutes to pound out the flank steak